hwangt17/term_project/README.md

 ## Attribution

-Portions of this page are modifications based on work created and [shared by Google](https://developers.google.com/terms/site-policies) and used according to terms described in [the Creative Commons 4.0 Attribution License](https://creativecommons.org/licenses/by/4.0/).
-Also, it is attributed to the [Stackabuse](https://stackabuse.com/deploying-a-flask-application-to-heroku/).
+Portions of this application are modifications based on work created and [shared by Google](https://developers.google.com/terms/site-policies) and used according to terms described in [the Creative Commons 4.0 Attribution License](https://creativecommons.org/licenses/by/4.0/).
+Also, the application is attributed to the [Stackabuse](https://stackabuse.com/deploying-a-flask-application-to-heroku/).